davidneedsmorecoffee/pandas-challenge/README.md

 Pandas was used to aggregate the data.
 Different trends in school performance were identified as the result of this analysis.

-From the data, a final report was generated and included the following:
+From the data, the following summaries were generated.

 ### District Summary